 Lastly, this: Jump On The Train When It Pulls Into The Station.
 In my industry there are various ways to convey this.
 One of it is, when the rocketship arrives, get on and don’t ask which seat you’re on.
 The other one is, do you want to spend the rest of your life selling sugared water?
 In that respect, I’ve just had my metaphorical train pull up into the station.
 So I’m going all in.

-None of this would have been possible if it wasn’t for the incredible people in my life, especially my family, my peers and the amazing woman I now call my girlfriend.
+None of this would have been possible if it wasn’t for the incredible people in my life, especially my family.
 They keep me grounded, in all of the best ways.
-My dad, because he’s never once flinched at being the rock of my life; my circle of best friends, because they never let me get too arrogant or too hurt, all at once; my girlfriend, because she keeps me grounded in some very real ways, sometimes literally — we are planting microgreens and crops this week.
+My dad, because he’s never once flinched at being the rock of my life; my circle of best friends, because they never let me get too arrogant or too hurt, all at once.
 Mostly, because I have a home to come back to, in the literal and the figurative sense.

 I’m excited to embark on the next phase of my life with the sum of every single goddamn part, and so much more.